 Diabetes affects more than 30 million people in the U.S. and is the seventh leading cause of death.
 The most common form of diabetes, type 2 diabetes, is a chronic disease that develops due to insulin resistance.

-Insulin is a hormone that transfers glucose from the blood to the muscles, fat, and liver, where it can be used for energy.
+Insulin is a hormone that helps transfer glucose from the blood to the muscles, fat, and liver, and other cells, where it can be used for energy.
 Insulin resistance occurs when the body has trouble producing insulin, or when the insulin fails to transfer glucose into these cells.
 This leads to a build-up of glucose in the blood, otherwise known as high blood sugar, which is the hallmark symptom of diabetes.
 If not properly managed, this can have severe consequences for the heart, kidneys, and other organs.

 Diabetes and sleep are intricately connected, and many people with type 2 diabetes experience poor sleep quality or insomnia.
 The good news is that careful attention to diet, exercise, and blood sugar levels can make a world of difference to sleep quality and, in turn, to overall health.